Module 13: Transformers

 return normalized * self.gamma + self.beta

-The mathematical formula is deceptively simple: output = (x - μ) / σ * γ + β.
-But this simplicity enables profound effects.
-By forcing activations to have consistent statistics, layer norm prevents the vanishing and exploding gradient problems that plague deep networks.
-The learnable gamma and beta parameters let the model recover any distribution it needs, so normalization does not restrict expressiveness.
+The formula is small: output = (x - μ) / σ * γ + β.
+The effect is large.
+Forcing every activation back to a consistent scale keeps gradients in a sane range, which is the difference between a 12-layer model that trains and a 12-layer model that diverges in the first 100 steps.
+The learnable gamma and beta let the model recover any distribution it needs, so the normalization step costs you no expressiveness.

 Pre-Norm Architecture and Residual Connections